Chavez Ravine: References in the arts

-Chavez Ravine is mentioned in The Mescaleros' song "All in a Day" in their 2003 album Streetcore.
+Chavez Ravine is mentioned in Joe Strummer & the Mescaleros' song "All in a Day" in their 2003 album Streetcore.

 Chavez Ravine, 1949: A Los Angeles Story (1999) collects interviews and photos by Don Normark documenting the Ravine's culture at the time.

-Chávez Ravine is an album recorded by Ry Cooder in 2005, as a soundtrack to a PBS documentary directed by Jordan Mechner.
-The film makes use of the Normark photos in telling the story of how a Mexican American community was destroyed to make way for a low-income public housing project.
+Chávez Ravine is a concept album recorded by Ry Cooder which tells the story of Chávez Ravine.
+It was nominated for "Grammy Award for Best Contemporary Folk Album" in 2006.
+It was used as a soundtrack to a 2005 PBS documentary directed by Jordan Mechner.
+The film makes use of the Normark photos in telling the story of how a Mexican American community was destroyed, thinking their community was going to be replaced with a low-income public housing project, however it was replaced with Dodger Stadium.

 The Provisional City (2000) recounts the postwar history of housing in Los Angeles by Dana Cuff, and devotes a section of the book to the politics of transforming Chavez Ravine into a modern housing development designed by Richard Neutra and Robert Alexander, and the demise of that utopian plan.

-"Chávez Ravine: A Record by Ry Cooder" is the twelfth studio album by Ry Cooder.
-It is the first concept album and historical album by Ry Cooder which tells the story of Chávez Ravine.
-Sung in Spanish and English, Cooder sought out musicians from the era and the place, including the late Pachuco boogie boss Don Tosti, Lalo Guerrero, Ersi Arvizu, and Little Willie G., all of whom appear with Joachim Cooder, Juliette & Carla Commagere, Jim Keltner, Flaco Jimenez, Mike Elizondo, Gil Bernal, Ledward Kaapana, Joe Rotunde, Rosella Arvizu, and others.
-Chávez Ravine was nominated for "Grammy Award for Best Contemporary Folk Album" in 2006.

 A portion of the Great Wall of Los Angeles, a mural by Judith F. Baca in the Tujunga Wash Drainage Canal in San Fernando Valley, California, is titled "The Division of the Barrios and Chavez Ravine."
 It depicts families separated by freeways and the Dodger Stadium in the air like a spaceship.